Politics of Costa Rica: Political parties

 Currently, there are nine active political parties with representation in the Legislative Assembly of Costa Rica.
 An additional twelve parties ran, but did not receive enough votes to earn a seat in the assembly, making the total number of active parties in Costa Rica twenty-one.
 Starting in the 2000s, disagreement about many of the neo-liberal policies promoted by the dominant PLN caused the traditional party system of alliances among a few parties to fracture.
 Although still a stable country, the shift toward many political parties and away from PUSC and PLN is a recent development.
 Various elected positions within the country, such as mayors and city council members, are held by many different national and local political parties.

-Institutional strength in Costa Rica
+Strength of institutions

 Institutional strength is a critical factor in politics since it defines the ability of political institutions to enforce rules, settle conflicts, and sustain stability in society.
 Weak institutions can lead to instability, violence, and authoritarianism, while solid institutions are associated with more durable and sufficient democracies.
 This is especially applicable in countries with fragile institutional frameworks, where strengthening institutions is essential for advancing democracy and stability.
 Elements such as economic development, a record of state-building, and external actors can contribute to institutional strength; understanding these factors is essential for enabling effective governance.
 Therefore, lawmakers and scholars must pay close watch to institutional strength when analyzing and formulating political strategies to advance stable and effective democracies that serve the interests of their citizens.